OXID-eSales/github-actions/docs/actions/sonarcloud.md

 **output_artifact:** *not required*, *default:* 'sonarcloud-artifacts'
 GitHub run artifact to put the output files in.

+**run_cleanup:** *not required*, *default:* true Whether to clean up coverage artifacts after processing.
+Set to false for parallel jobs to prevent race conditions.

 **debug:** *not required*, *default:* ''
 Set to true to generate a debugging script.